 ProtonVPN logs a timestamp of the last successful login attempt.
 This is stored indefinitely but is overwritten each time you log in.
 By default, IPs are not logged.
-This logging setup meets our no logs criteria, as is poses minimal threat to users’ privacy.
+This logging setup meets our VPN logs criteria, as is poses minimal threat to users’ privacy.

-Switzerland is generally regarded as a good place to base a privacy company thanks to its strict privacy laws, the fact that it is not subject to EU legislation, and is not a member of the Five Eyes (or even Fourteen Eyes) US-led spying alliance
+Switzerland is generally regarded as a good place to base a privacy company thanks to its strict privacy laws, the fact that it is not subject to EU legislation, and is not a member of the Five Eyes (or even Fourteen Eyes) US-led spying alliance.

 On the other hand, Switzerland has passed some alarming new surveillance laws.
 These require Internet Service Providers (ISPs) and telecoms operators to store detailed metadata connection logs for 12 months.
 What isn't clear (because the wording of the laws themselves isn't clear) is whether these logging requirements apply to email and VPN services.